shmack01/TranscriptionApp/README.md

 ## Deployment
+The following software components need to be installed before running the application.
+The components are listed in order it was tested.
 - [Prerequisites](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/deploy-unpackaged-apps#prerequisites)
-    - .net 6 runtime
+    - .Net 6 runtime
+    - Microsoft Visual C++ Redistributable
     - Windows App SDK runtime
-    - Microsoft Visual C++ Redistributable

 ## Additional Information
 Additional information to help with development and the deciphering code.